kustomzone/shoko-electron/README.md

 See [electron-builder CLI Usage](https://github.com/electron-userland/electron-builder#cli-usage)

+## How to add modules to the project

+You will need to add other modules to this boilerplate, depending on the requirements of your project.
+For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database, or
+[material-ui](http://www.material-ui.com/) to reuse react UI components.

+⚠️ Please read the following section before installing any dependencies ⚠️

-#### Module Structure
+### Module Structure

 This boilerplate uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
+This means, you will have two `package.json` files.

+1. `./package.json` in the root of your project
+1. `./app/package.json` inside `app` folder

+### Which `package.json` file to use

+**Rule of thumb** is: all modules go into `./package.json` except native modules.
+Native modules go into `./app/package.json`.

-1. If the module is native to a platform or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./app/package.json`.
+1. If the module is native to a platform (like node-postgres) or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./app/package.json`.
 2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
+Examples of such modules are `material-ui`, `redux-form`, and `moment`.
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.

+### Further Readings

+See the wiki page, [Module Structure — Two package.json Structure](https://github.com/chentsulin/electron-react-boilerplate/wiki/Module-Structure----Two-package.json-Structure) to understand what is native module, the rationale behind two package.json structure and more.

+For an example app that uses this boilerplate and packages native dependencies, see [erb-sqlite-example](https://github.com/amilajack/erb-sqlite-example).

 ## Static Type Checking
 This project comes with Flow support out of the box!
 You can annotate your code with types, [get Flow errors as ESLint errors](https://github.com/amilajack/eslint-plugin-flowtype-errors), and get [type errors during runtime](https://github.com/codemix/flow-runtime) during development.
 Types are completely optional.